Nicosia: Armenian Evangelical Church

-Converted Churches
+Converted cathedral

-Perhaps the most iconic religious architecture of Nicosia is the Cathedral of Saint Sophia, also known as the Agia Sophia of Nicosia, which was constructed in the year of 1326 as a Catholic church.
-It was converted into a mosque and it is located in North Nicosia.
-It has historically been the main mosque of the city.
-As a mosque it is known as the Selimiye Mosque which is housed in the largest and oldest surviving Gothic church in Cyprus (interior dimensions: 66 × 21 m) possibly constructed on the site of an earlier Byzantine church.
+Perhaps the most iconic religious architecture of Nicosia is the Selimiye Mosque.
+Originally constructed to be the Cathedral of Saint Sophia, it also known as the Agia Sophia of Nicosia and was constructed in the year of 1326 as a Catholic church.
+It was converted into a mosque in 1570 and it is located in North Nicosia.
+It has historically been the main mosque of the city and is housed in the largest and oldest surviving Gothic church in Cyprus (interior dimensions: 66 × 21 m) possibly constructed on the site of an earlier Byzantine church.

 During the 50-day Ottoman siege of the city in 1570, the cathedral provided refuge for a great number of people.
 When the city fell on 9 September, Francesco Contarini, the Bishop of Paphos, delivered the last Christian sermon in the building, in which he asked for divine help and exhorted the people.
 The cathedral was stormed by Ottoman soldiers, who broke the door and killed the bishop along with others.
 They smashed or threw out Christian items, such as furniture and ornaments in the cathedral and destroyed the choir as well as the nave.
 Then, they washed the interior of the mosque to make it ready for the first Friday prayer that it would host on 15 September, which was attended by the commander Lala Mustafa Pasha and saw the official conversion of the cathedral into a mosque.
-During the same year, the two minarets were added, as well as Islamic features such as the mihrab and the minbar.
+During the same year, the two minarets were added, as well as Islamic features such as the mihrab (prayer niche) and the minbar (sermon pulpit).

 The first imam of the mosque was Moravizade Ahmet Efendi, who hailed from the Morea province of the Ottoman Empire.
 All imams maintained the tradition of climbing the stairs to the minbar before Friday sermons while leaning on a sword used during the conquest of Nicosia to signify that Nicosia was captured by conquest.

 Following its conversion, the mosque became the property of the Sultan Selim Foundation, which was responsible for maintaining it.
 Other donors formed a number of foundations to help with the maintenance.
 Okçuzade Mehmed Paşa, a governor of Cyprus in the 16th century, donated a shop to provide income for the Sultan Selim Foundation; other donations include estates in the countryside and other shops.
 The foundation employed trustees (mütevelli) to look after the funds and transferred 40,000 akçe annually to Medina in late 16th century.
 During the Ottoman period, it was the largest mosque in the whole island, and was used weekly by the Ottoman governor, administrators and elite for the Friday prayers.
 In the late 18th century, a large procession that consisted of the leading officials in the front on horseback, followed by lower-ranking officials on foot, came to the mosque every Friday.